Here we go.

 - 4 tablespoons butter, softened

 - 4 tablespoons rolled oats

 - 4 tablespoons flour

-- Preheat oven to 350 degrees F (175 degrees C).
+- Preheat oven to 350 degrees.
 Grease or line 18 muffin cups with paper liners.
 (I had enough batter for 23 muffins).

-- Beat ½ cup brown sugar with butter in a bowl until creamy and smooth.
-Whisk 4 tablespoons oats and 4 tablespoons flour, using a fork, into sugar-butter mixture until streusel topping is crumbly.
+- To make the streusel topping, beat ½ cup brown sugar with butter until creamy and smooth.
+In a separate bowl, whisk 4 tablespoons oats and 4 tablespoons flour.
+Using a fork, mix the oats/flour into the butter and sugar until crumbles form.

-- Pour the batter into the prepared muffin tin.
-Sprinkle each muffin with streusel topping.
+- Pour the batter into the prepared muffin tins Sprinkle each muffin evenly with streusel topping.

 Slight adapted from: All Recipes